namhaivu173/Uber_Lyft_project/README.md

 ## III.
 Files shared:

-- IPython Notebook: comprehensive project that fulfills all main goals
+- .ipynb: presents a comprehensive report that fulfills all main goals (using Python)
-- R: mini-version that contains only EDA section & logistic regression model
+- .rmd: presents a smaller report that focuses solely on the predictive modelling portion (using R)
-- R Image Outputs folder: contains visualization outputs from the R script
+- .pdf: the report knitted by the R Markdown (.rmd) script
-- Compressed .rar file: contains the data set used for this project
+- .rar: contains the data set used for this project
-- GASREGW.csv: contains the weekly price of regular gasoline, used in the R script as an additional feature